-TROY SMITH is a consulting manager with Public Impact, focusing on assisting districts and schools in implementing Opportunity Culture models that extend the reach of excellent teachers and their teams.
-In this work, he helps district and school leaders through the redesign process for Opportunity Culture teaching roles and accompanying scheduling and budget changes.
-Mr. Smith also works on projects related to strategic policy advising, school finance, and high-quality charter schools.
-Before joining Public Impact, he worked as a member of the policy development team in the College Board’s Global Policy and Advocacy division.
-He previously taught high school English in Memphis, Tennessee, serving as a Teach for America corps member.
+TROY SMITH is a consulting manager with Public Impact, focusing on assisting districts and schools in implementing Opportunity Culture models, which extend the reach of excellent teachers and their teams.
+In his Opportunity Culture work, he leads a team of consultants who work with district leaders to create new career pathways for teachers, implement a rigorous and research-based selection process, design new school models for teacher leadership, reallocate budgets to sustainably fund positions, and monitor progress throughout implementation.
+In addition, Mr. Smith has deep expertise in education policy and analysis, and he also works on projects related to strategic policy advising, school finance, and high-quality charter schools.
+Before joining Public Impact, Mr. Smith taught high school English and social studies in Memphis, Tennessee, serving as a Teach for America corps member.
 Mr. Smith holds a bachelor’s degree in public policy and Arabic from the University of North Carolina at Chapel Hill, which he attended as a Morehead-Cain Scholar, and a master’s degree in public policy from the Sanford School of Public Policy at Duke University.

 Example Projects: Mr. Smith’s recent work includes supporting Opportunity Culture and teacher residency design in several district cohorts throughout Texas.
 He also led Opportunity Culture design with a cohort of charter management organizations in Memphis, and he launched the Arkansas Department of Education’s first Opportunity Culture district cohorts.
 Mr. Smith recently co-authored a supporting report for North Carolina’s Leandro action plan, and he has conducted additional policy projects for clients such as EdNC, the National Center for Teacher Residencies, and Building Pathways, a charter school facility incubator.